hyperledger-solang/solang/docs/running.rst

   constructor can be overloaded with different prototypes.
 With burrow, only one constructor prototype is allowed.

-  The Solidity langauge has notes for each difference.

 Using solang on the command line
 --------------------------------